splunk/observability-workshop/docs/rum/RUM-Metrics.md

 ### 2.5.
 Web Vitals Pane

-The Web Vitals view is the location where you got if you wish to get insight in the experience you are delivering to your End users based on Web Vitals metrics.
+The Web Vitals view is the location where you go if you wish to get insight into the experience you are delivering to your End users based on Web Vitals metrics.
 Web Vitals is an initiative by Google to provide unified guidance for quality signals that are essential to delivering a great user experience on the web and focuses on three key parameters:

 * Largest Contentful Paint (LCP): measures loading performance.
 To provide a good user experience, LCP should occur within 2.5 seconds of when the page first starts loading.